Developing Leadership Decision Making from a Coaching Perspective

 The Importance of Decision Making

 Managerial decision making is central to the functioning of organisations, as decisions made by managers directly influence the strategy, operations and results of the organisation.
-According to Gallup's 2022 survey, 70% of companies consider the quality of decision making to be the most important factor for success.
-It is therefore vital that leaders have the right decision-making skills, including critical thinking, risk analysis and weighing alternatives.
+According to Gallup's 2022 survey, 70% of companies are considers the quality of decision-making to be the most important factor for successful operation.
+It is therefore vital that managers have the right decision-making skills, including critical thinking, risk analysis and weighing up alternatives.

 The Main Elements of Decision Making